StarshipladDev/3DEngine/README.md

 The IP Address of the server can be found by opening up a command prompt on the server's computor, and typing 'ipconfig'

 The Program currently has the following commands:

+*Space* - End your turn.
+You will be frozen until all connected palyers have ended their turn.

 *W* Move your player Forward